krmoffett/PLUNK/README.md

 ### Setup
 1. Set up bot user in discordapp.developers and obtain token
-2. Remove .example from config.ini.example
+2. Remove .template from config.ini.template
 3. Copy bot token into the token field and PUBG Developer API key into the api-key field
 4. The prefix used by the bot may be changed here also
 5. Run plunk.py